 Decision nodes are not shown in the diagram above because decisions can occur at any point in the process.
-These decisions might be to return to the previous step and seek further information, to adjust the risk models or even to terminate the risk management process based upon information that supports such a decision.
-Note: “unacceptable” in the flowchart does not only refer to statutory, legislative, or regulatory requirements but also to indicate that the risk assessment process should be revisited.
+These decisions might be to return to the previous step and seek further information, to adjust the risk models, or even to terminate the risk management process based upon information that supports such a decision.
+Note: “unacceptable” in the flowchart does not only refer to statutory, legislative, or regulatory requirements but also indicates that the risk assessment process should be revisited.

 - take responsibility for coordinating quality risk management across various functions and departments of their organization and

 - ensure that a quality risk management process is defined, deployed, and reviewed and that adequate resources are available.

 Quality risk management should include systematic processes designed to coordinate, facilitate and improve science-based decision making with respect to risk.
 Possible steps used to initiate and plan a quality risk management process might include the following: